SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 9. - Blade Mastery

 You master the shortsword, longsword, scimitar, rapier, and greatsword.
-You gain the following benefits when using any of them: A +1 bonus to attack rolls you make with the weapon.
-On your turn, you can use your reaction to assume a parrying stance, provided you have the weapon in hand.
-Doing so grants you a +1 bonus to your armor class until the start of your next turn.
+You gain a +1 bonus to attack rolls you make with the weapon, and a +1 bonus to your AC while you're wielding any of them.
 When you make an opportunity attack with the weapon, you have advantage on the attack roll.

 # 10. - Blessed Soul